Sacramento Teacher Recorded Using Racist Language In Class

 “Apologies aren’t enough; show we’re not going to accept this kind of behavior,” said Accius.

 The Sacramento City Unified School district is aware of the recording.
-They sent CBS13 a written statement reading, in part:
+They sent CBS13 a written statement reading:

-“Upon report of the incident, site administration responded by providing classroom support and addressing student concerns directly.”MORE NEWS: Thousands Under Evacuation Orders In Siskiyou County
+“Our district condemns racism in any form, which harms our students, families and community.
+We understand that a recording exists, reportedly of one of our teachers making racist and derogatory statements in the presence of their students.
+The statements made on the recording are inexcusable and we are deeply sorry that our students heard this language.
+Upon report of the incident, site administration responded by providing classroom support and addressing student concerns directly.
+Our district takes these types of concerns very seriously.
+While we cannot comment further on this incident or related personnel matters, the district is continuing to look into this matter and will take appropriate action.”MORE NEWS: Mama Bear And Cubs Crash South Lake Tahoe Beach: 'It Was Super Cute'

 CBS13 did reach out to the Principal of the Kit Carson International Academy to find out if he is aware of the recording and what the status of the teacher is.
 We have not heard back.